cloudfoundry/routing-release/README.md

 ```

 ### Manually
-See the README for [Router Acceptance Tests](https://github.com/cloudfoundry-incubator/cf-routing-acceptance-tests)
+See the README for [Routing Acceptance Tests](https://github.com/cloudfoundry-incubator/cf-routing-acceptance-tests)

 ## Router API